-The Company's policy is to conduct its business affairs honestly and in an ethical manner.
 That goal cannot be achieved unless you individually accept your responsibility to promote integrity and demonstrate the highest level of ethical conduct in all of your activities.
 Activities that may call into question the Company's reputation or integrity should be avoided.
 The Company understands that not every situation is black and white.
 The key to compliance with the Code of Business Conduct (the "Code") is exercising good judgment.
 This means following the spirit of this Code and the law, doing the "right" thing and acting ethically even when the law is not specific.
 When you are faced with a business situation where you must determine the right thing to do, you should ask the following questions:

-- Am I following the spirit, as well as the letter, of any law or Company policy? - Would I want my actions reported publicly or in the media? - What would my family, friends or neighbors think of my actions? - Will there be any direct or indirect negative consequences for the Company?
+- Am I following the spirit, as well as the letter, of any law or Company policy? - Would I want my actions reported on 60 Minutes publicly or in the media? - What would my family, friends or neighbors think of my actions? - Will there be any direct or indirect negative consequences for the Company?